The 2014 Annual Conference of the Royal Economic Society was held at The University of Manchester from Mon 7th April to Wed 9th April 2014.

 Authors of papers accepted for presentation at the RES Conference can submit their papers for possible publication in the Conference issue of the Economic Journal.
 The deadline for submissions is 28 April 2014.

 The Conference issue is edited to the same standards as regular issues of the Economic Journal.
 Promising papers not ready for publication in the Conference issue may be invited to resubmit to the regular journal.
 If have any questions about submitting your paper, please contact the Publishing Editor, Stephanie Seavers, at email@example.com.

-Monday evening reception at the National Football Museum.
+Monday evening reception was held at the National Football Museum.
 Drinks, canapes and interactive fun for everyone (not just football fans).

 Tuesday evening reception and conference dinner at the Palace Hotel, one of Manchester's iconic Victorian landmark buildings.

-The Programme Chair is Oriana Bandiera (LSE, Res.Conference.email@example.com) and the Deputy Programme Chair is Ethan Ilzetzki (LSE); the Local Organiser is Denise Osborn (Manchester) who can be contacted at RES2014@manchester.ac.uk.
+The 2014 Programme Chair was Oriana Bandiera (LSE, Res.Conference.firstname.lastname@example.org) and the Deputy Programme Chair was Ethan Ilzetzki (LSE); the Local Organiser was Denise Osborn (Manchester) who can be contacted at RES2014@manchester.ac.uk.

-If you are a publisher interested in promotional opportunities at the Conference, then please contact the Local Organiser at RES2014@manchester.ac.uk for information.
+If you are a publisher interested in promotional opportunities at the Conference, then please contact the Royal Economic Society (Amanda Wilman) at email@example.com for information.